odoo/documentation/content/legal/terms/partnership.rst

 8.1 Publicity
 -------------
-PARTNER grants ODOO the nonexclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.
+PARTNER grants ODOO the non-exclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.

 In particular, PARTNER accepts to be mentioned in the official list of Odoo Partners on odoo.com,